mzattera/predictive-powers/docs/index.md

 contain text, images or references to files (we will see later specialized parts will handle invoking tools and returning corresponding results to the agent).

-THe below code invokes GPT vision model to inspect the content of an image.
+The below code invokes GPT vision model to inspect the content of an image.
 As you can see the image can be provided either as a local file or as an URL to an online image.

 ```java